Cryptographic Specifications of CryptPeer

 In remote mode:

-6.3 Self-Portability
+6.3 Self-portability

-The S instance can be deployed on:
+The S instance MAY be deployed on:

 - Raspberry Pi 5;